anw-tech/learning-git/readme.txt

 -----------------------
 CarVilla is a one page bootstrap 3 based Car Dealer Automotive website template.

-this is test for git revert
+this is test for git revert for training only

 Template Info: